Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 russell-moccassin-fit-sizing

 If the toe box feels a little too roomy, get some vegan leather boot breakers in different thicknesses.
-Dropping one into the front of the boot can help fine-tune the fit and eat up just enough volume to make things feel snug without cramping your toes.
+Dropping one into the front of the boot can help fine-tune the fit and eat up just enough volume to make things feel snug without crushing your toes.

 Break-In Expectations

 Don’t expect comfort on day one.
-The heel counter is stiff, and the layers of leather take time to soften.
-This is a traditional, unstructured moccasin boot, so it will mold to your foot over time.
+The heel counter is stiff, and the leather layers take time to soften.

 The AI Sizing Tool